 No. Utilities will be billed monthly to your student account.

 Do I have to have a Meal Plan?

-Residents of Traditional Halls and Houses must have an unlimited or 15-meal-per-week plan.
-Residents of the Apartments and off campus students may choose 0, 5, 10, 15 or the unlimited plan.
+Residents of traditional halls and houses must have an unlimited meal plan.
+Residents of the apartments and off campus students may choose 0, 5, 10, or the unlimited plan.
 For pricing, see Price List.

 How do I go about finding a roommate?

 Roommate Selection may be a time when friendships are tested, so we encourage you to be honest and respectful with the student(s) with whom you want to live.
 Unlike when you were assigned a room and roommate(s) as an incoming first year student, it is now your responsibility to make these decisions.
 The more honest you are about habits, lifestyles and expectations, the less likely problems will arise between you and your roommate(s) next year.
 Very often, selecting the people with whom you want to live is much more important than where you want to live, so we encourage you to give much thought to this decision.
 We expect our facilities to be at full capacity for 2014-2015, so room changes will not be an easy option.

 Some of the questions you may want to ask a potential roommate are:

 - Do you need to study in complete silence or do you have music on?

 - Do you usually have lots of friends over or do you use a room as a place to retreat?